 Student Learning Goals

-- Read with comprehension, write effectively, and communicate successfully in a variety of ways and settings and with a variety of audiences;
+- Read with comprehension, write effectively and communicate successfully in a variety of ways and settings and with a variety of audiences;

-- Know and apply the core concepts and principles of mathematics; social, physical, and life sciences; civics and history, including different cultures and participation in representative government; geography; arts; health and fitness;
+- Understand and apply core concepts and principles of mathematics; social, physical and life sciences; civics and history, including different cultures and participation in representative government; geography; arts; and health and fitness;

-- Think analytically, logically, and creatively, and integrate technology literacy and fluency as well as different experiences and knowledge to form reasoned judgments and solve problems; and
+- Think analytically, logically and creatively, and integrate technology literacy and fluency as well as different experiences and knowledge to form reasoned judgments and solve problems; and

 These goals will be placed within a context of a performance-based educational system in which high standards are set for all students.
 Parents are primary partners in the education of their children, and students take responsibility for their learning.
 How instruction is provided to meet these learning goals is the decision of the school board and district educators.
 An assessment system for determining if students have successfully learned the essential academic learning requirements based on the student learning goals will be adopted by the district, as required by state law.

 Adoption Date: 11.14.05